puneet4840/DevOps-/8 - Docker/5 - Docker File.md

 ### LABEL:

-- LABEL instruction is used to add some key-value pair metadata about your image -  jaise ki image ko kisne banaya, image ka version kya hai, etc.
+- LABEL is used to add some key-value pair metadata about your image -  jaise ki image ko kisne banaya, image ka version kya hai, etc.
 - It is just used for information like in future any unknow person see your dockerfile, he or she will able to know who created that image.
 - This instruction does not affect your image.